Siksika ottae

-Siksika ottae is an extinct genus of petalodont (a type of prehistoric cartilaginous fish), which lived during the Upper Mississippian.
+Siksika ottae is an extinct species of petalodont (a type of prehistoric cartilaginous fish), which lived during the Upper Mississippian.
 It has been discovered at the well known Carboniferous-aged Bear Gulch Limestone (Montana, United States).
 It is known primarily from fossil teeth, but also from partial neurocranium and mandibles which hint at a close relationship to coeval petalodontiforms such as Janassa and Netsepoye.
 Dentition is generally heterodont.
 Siksika translates to Blackfoot, being named after the Siksika Nation.